radical-collaboration/LUCID/usecases/cell_painting_pipeline/src/README.md

 # Cell Painting image Analysis with Different dose rate

 ## Description
-This repository provides code for cell painting image analysis, we first segment the cell and then compute some measerurement based on the segmentation resutls.
+This repository provides code for cell painting image segmentation.

-### Cell boundary or nucli segmentation with CellSAM
+### Cell boundary or nucleus segmentation with CellSAM

 ### Getting started
 The easiest way to get started with CellSAM is with pip